The Erlenmeyer Flask: Plot

 Mulder arrives at the storage facility and finds five men suspended in tanks, as well as a sixth empty tank.
 He is pursued when he leaves the facility but escapes.
 Carpenter reveals that the "Purity Control" flask contains a sample of bacteria that doesn't exist anywhere in nature and can only be described as extraterrestrial.
 Upon revisiting the storage facility the next day with Scully, Mulder discovers the room to be completely empty.
 Deep Throat arrives, revealing that Berube was experimenting on humans with extraterrestrial viruses.
 Six terminally ill volunteers were experimented on, and all had begun recovering.
 When it was ordered that they be destroyed, Berube helped Secare escape.

 Scully learns that Carpenter and her entire family have been killed in a car accident.
 Mulder returns to Berube's home and finds Secare in the attic.
 Secare is shot to death by the Crew Cut Man, and Mulder is captured when exposure to the gas escaping from Secare's wound causes him to pass out.
 Deep Throat meets Scully outside of Mulder's apartment and says that he may be able to make a deal with his captors.
 He gives Scully the credentials necessary to enter the High Containment Facility at Fort Marlene, where Scully finds an alien fetus contained within liquid nitrogen.
 At an exchange on a freeway overpass, Deep Throat presents the fetus to the Crew Cut Man, who shoots him seconds later.
 Mulder is thrown out of the Crew Cut Man's van as he drives off.
 Scully tends to Deep Throat, whose last words before dying are, "Trust no one".

 Several weeks later, a despondent Mulder calls Scully to inform her that the X-Files have been shut down.
-Meanwhile, in a scene mirroring the conclusion to the pilot, the Smoking Man stores the alien fetus in the massive evidence room within the Pentagon.
+Meanwhile, in a scene mirroring the conclusion to the pilot, the Smoking Man (who interestingly does not smoke during this scene) stores the alien fetus in the massive evidence room within the Pentagon.